-

 See Safety.

-Reconsider your need to travel to the Karamoja region and within 50 kilometres of the border with the Democratic Republic of the Congo.
+Reconsider your need to travel within 50 kilometres of the border with the Democratic Republic of the Congo (excluding the Eastern shores of Lake Albert).

 See Safety.